NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 # Student Entitlements

-**Salary disbursement**: The fellowship is paid on the last working day of the month and directly credited to the student’s bank account.
+## Salary disbursement

+The fellowship is paid on the last working day of the month and directly credited to the student’s bank account.
 Students who are funded by CSIR or other extramural fellowships are responsible for complying with all reporting requirements of their funding agencies.
 In case these grants have been sanctioned but the funds are delayed, NBCS or inStem can provide a salary as an advance, if sanctioned by Head Academics.
 Students are responsible for any unpaid balance against such advances, and must ensure that the extramural funds are credited back as soon as possible.

 ## Medical insurance